Root-DE/gnn/tensorflow_gnn/docs/guide/runner.md

 `DatasetProvider`, `Task`, `Trainer` and `GraphTensorProcessorFn`.
-The runner provides instances for common cases (e.g., the `TFRecordDatasetProvider`, the `NodeClassification` task, the `KerasTrainer`), but collaborators are free to defne their own.
+The runner provides instances for common cases (e.g., the `TFRecordDatasetProvider`, the `NodeClassification` task, the `KerasTrainer`), but collaborators are free to define their own.
 Each abstraction is introduced and explained below.

 ### Data Reading